darrickross/terraform-state-resources-cfn/README.md

 The inclusion of a corresponding `.json` file in the `./cfn/parameters/` directory, named the same as a template, will be assumed to be a parameter override file to use when deploying.

+>[!TIP]
+> A lack of a corresponding `.json` just means no parameter override will be used.
+Make sure the template includes defaults for the parameters.

 For example, if you have a template named `simple-terraform-state-resource.yml`, you should include a file named `simple-terraform-state-resource.json` in the parameters directory.
 This `.json` file will be used to override the default parameters specified in the CloudFormation template during deployment.